SAP/openui5-docs/docs/Essentials_ec699e0.md

 ### Artifacts in the Framework

 The top-level structural unit is called a **library**.
-Libraries are the master artifacts in the extensibility concept.
+Libraries are the main artifacts in the extensibility concept.
 They bundle a set of controls and related types and make them consumable by Web applications.
 There are predefined and standard libraries, like `sap.m`, with many commonly used controls.
 At the same time, it treats custom UI libraries as first-class citizens, making it easy for you to write and use your own controls alongside the predefined ones.

 A UI **element** is the basic building block of our user interfaces; it is a reusable entity with properties, events, methods, and relations.
 The most important relations are aggregations to other UI elements, and in this way a tree structure of elements can be created.